gophercoders/website/content/lessons/KS2/lower/repetition.md

 `if else` [selection lesson]({{< ref "lessons/KS2/lower/further-selection.md" >}}).

-Like the `timesquestion` program the `timesquiz` program asks you to solve a multiplication question from the 1-12 times tables.
+Like the `timesquestion` program the `timesquiz` program asks you to solve a multiplication question from the 1 to 12 times tables.
 Also like the `timesquestion` program the `timesquiz` program tells you if your guess is too large or too small.
 But unlike the `timesqestion` program the `timesquiz` program will not exit until you guess the answer correctly.
 If your